HCYT/notionAI/README.md

 ```
 #### writing-mode2

-If you use the 'helpMeEdit' option, you can follow this example
+If you use the `helpMeEdit` option, you can follow this example

 ```
 let result="";